UMNLibraries/umedia/README.md

 UMEDIA_COLLECTION_PAGE_LIMIT=20
 ```

-Then, reboot the app: `docker-compose stop; docker-compose up`
+Then, reboot the app: `docker-compose stop; docker-compose up`.
+You should now be ready to develop via http://localhost:3000.

-## Ingest CONTENTdm Content Into Solr
+# Ingest CONTENTdm Content Into Solr
+Interact with the Solr index and Sidekiq processor with the following methods:

 ```bash